 - Employ evidence-based knowledge to help inform design and planning decisions

-- Spur an interdisciplinary dialogue integrating core design disciplines with the sciences, humanities, arts and other professions
+- Participate in interdisciplinary dialogues that integrate core design disciplines with the sciences, humanities, arts and other professions

 Graduates from the Program in Environmental Design are uniquely qualified to confront the significant environmental challenges that lie ahead.
-By engaging in much more than vocational training, our students become adept at complex problem solving, analytical thinking, and leadership through coursework in theory, history, ecological impact, materials and methods and systems thinking.
+Students build on their majors to become adept at complex problem solving, analytical thinking, and leadership through coursework in theory, history, ecological impact, materials and methods and systems thinking.
 Students enroll in studios, lectures and seminars taught by faculty with both academic and professional expertise.
-Students work directly with communities to integrate their social, ecological and economic needs to support a sustainable future.
 Students employ state-of-the-art educational technology, including computing tools, fabrication equipment and advanced media.

 The program’s cross-disciplinary collaborations with colleagues in closely-affiliated CU programs enhances the curriculum and research within ENVD.
 Sharing in the diverse resources of Boulder campus—from natural sciences, social sciences, humanities, arts and technology fields—the ENVD program offers an educational opportunity like no other.

 The program prepares preprofessional undergraduate students for entry directly into the design profession or to enter professional graduate study in the design professions.
 As with other four-year preprofessional degrees, such as the bachelor of science or bachelor of arts in architecture, the BEnvD prepares students for study in a master of architecture (MArch), master of landscape architecture (MLA), master of urban design (MUD) or master of urban and regional planning (MURP) degree program, or Master of Fine Arts (MFA) in design or industrial design.